jamespicone/potw/README.md

 [Parahumans of the Wormverse](http://www.jamespicone.name/parahumans/) is a total conversion of the [Sentinels of the Multiverse](https://boardgamegeek.com/boardgame/102652/sentinels-multiverse) card game, based on the Parahumans web serials - [Worm](https://parahumans.wordpress.com/) and [Ward](https://www.parahumans.net/) by Wildbow (J. C. McCrae).
 It's entirely a fan project, and isn't affiliated with either J.C.
 McCrae or Greater Than Games.

-This project is a mod for the [digital version](https://sentinelsdigital.com/) of SOTM, that puts the Parahumans of the Wormversion decks in the game.
+This project is a mod for the [digital version](https://sentinelsdigital.com/) of SOTM, that puts the Parahumans of the Wormverse decks in the game.
 It uses the currently-in-beta modding interface.
 The mod is currently in very-early alpha state and should be assumed to be buggy and incomplete.

 Links
 ---